nerdammer/spark-hbase-connector/README.md

 ```

-Note that we have not used the HBase API in the latest converters.
+Note that we have not used the HBase API.